-Submit a development application to a City or to Ada County ☑The City or the County will transmit the development application to ACHD ☑The ACHD Planning Review Section will receive the development application to review ☑The Planning Review Section will do one of the following: □Ser this tir nd a "No Review" letter to the applicant stating that there are no site specific conditions of approval at me. ite a Staff Level report analyzing the impacts of the development on the transportation system and ating the proposal for its conformance to District Policy. ite a Commission Level report analyzing the impacts of the development on the transportation system valuating the proposal for its conformance to District Policy.
-Items to be comple eted by Applicant: ☐For ALL development applications, including those receiving a "No Review" letter: Revie pplicant should submit one set of engineered plans directly to ACHD for review by the Development w Section for plan review and assessment of impact fees.
-(Note: if there are no site improvements ed by ACHD, then architectural plans may be submitted for purposes of impact fee assessment.) pplicant is required to get a permit from Construction Services (ACHD) for ANY work in the right-of-ncluding, but not limited to, driveway approaches, street improvements and utility cuts.
+Submit a development application to a City or to Ada County

+The City or the County will transmit the development application to ACHD

+The ACHD Planning Review Section will receive the development application to review

+The Planning Review Section will do one of the following:

+Send a "No Review" letter to the applicant stating that there are no site specific conditions of approval at this time.

+Write a Staff Level report analyzing the impacts of the development on the transportation system and evaluating the proposal for its conformance to District Policy.

+Write a Commission Level report analyzing the impacts of the development on the transportation system and evaluating the proposal for its conformance to District Policy.

+Items to be completed by Applicant:

+For ALL development applications, including those receiving a "No Review" letter:

+- The applicant should submit one set of engineered plans directly to ACHD for review by the Development Review Section for plan review and assessment of impact fees.
+(Note: if there are no site improvements required by ACHD, then architectural plans may be submitted for purposes of impact fee assessment.) - The applicant is required to get a permit from Construction Services (ACHD) for ANY work in the right-ofway, including, but not limited to, driveway approaches, street improvements and utility cuts.

 Pay Impact Fees prior to issuance of building permit.
 Impact fees cannot be paid prior to plan review approval.

+DID YOU REMEMBER:

+Construction (Non-Subdivisions)

-DID YOU REMEMBER: Construction (Non-Subdivisions) □ Driveway or Property Approach(s) • Submit a "Driveway Approach Request" form to ACHD Construction (for approval by Development Services & Traffic Services).
-There is a one week turnaround for this approval. ☐ Working in the ACH ID Right-of-Way Application" to A a) Traffic b) An Ere days prior to starting work have a bonded contractor submit a "Temporary Highway Use Permit ACHD Construction - Permits along with: c Control Plan osion & Sediment Control Narrative & Plat, done by a Certified Plan Designer, if trench is >50' or you acing >600 sf of concrete or asphalt.
-Construction (Subdivisions) Sediment & Erosion Submittal At least one week prior to setting up a Pre-Construction Meeting an Erosion & Sediment Control Narrative & Plan, done by a Certified Plan Designer, must be turned into ACHD Construction to be reviewed and approved by the ACHD Stormwater Section.
-Idaho Power Company Vic Steelman at Idaho Power must have his IPCO approved set of subdivision utility plans prior to Pre-Con being scheduled. ☐ Final Approval from Development Services is required prior to scheduling a Pre-Con.
+Driveway or Property Approach(s)

+Submit a "Driveway Approach Request" form to ACHD Construction (for approval by Development Services & Traffic Services).
+There is a one week turnaround for this approval.

+□ Working in the ACHD Right-of-Way

+- Four business days prior to starting work have a bonded contractor submit a "Temporary Highway Use Permit Application" to ACHD Construction Permits along with: - a) Traffic Control Plan - b) An Erosion & Sediment Control Narrative & Plat, done by a Certified Plan Designer, if trench is >50' or you are placing >600 sf of concrete or asphalt.

+Construction (Subdivisions)

+Sediment & Erosion Submittal

+• At least one week prior to setting up a Pre-Construction Meeting an Erosion & Sediment Control Narrative & Plan, done by a Certified Plan Designer, must be turned into ACHD Construction to be reviewed and approved by the ACHD Stormwater Section.

+☐ Idaho Power Company

+Vic Steelman at Idaho Power must have his IPCO approved set of subdivision utility plans prior to Pre-Con being scheduled.

+Final Approval from Development Services is required prior to scheduling a Pre-Con.